 On Campus or Off Campus

 You need to know if you want to live on campus or close to campus.
 Unfortunately on-campus living options are very limited as they are designed for KU students.
 Please visit the On Campus section for more information.
 Almost all scholars/employees choose to live near campus.

 Physically See the Property

 Never pay money or sign a lease contact without physically viewing the property.
 This means that you will not find long-term housing until after your arrival.
-Options include contacting the International House to see if they have a room you can stay in for a few nights or staying in a hotel the first nights you are in Lawrence.
 Your visa category might allow you to enter the U.S. early, if possible, we strongly recommend you do so to use that time find a place to live.

 Location, Location, Location

 Public transportation in Lawrence is limited to a bus system.
 It is designed to bring people to campus.
 This means that during the semester, Monday through Friday, buses are very frequent.
 However, on Saturday they are not as frequent and there is no bus service on Sundays.
 Many of our scholars/employees decide to live farther away from campus and take the bus to campus Monday through Friday and live within walking distance to grocery stores and recreation areas.